JJ/hoborg/text/text.md

 who had the strange ability of laughing and crying at the same time, and make you do the same.

-"Man, the whole country is like a fucking factory?
+"Man, the whole country is like a fucking factory!
 Haven't you noticed?"
 He cried again.
-We were in a cargo wagon, surrounded by cotton bales on a train bound for Pascagoula, where I was following the circus, thinking that it was better to follow it and wait for the mech to drop from a carriage or be sold in an auction or something.
+We were in a cargo wagon, surrounded by cotton bales on a train bound for Pascagoula, where I was going following the circus, on the thought that it was a good idea to follow it and wait for the mech to drop from a carriage or be sold in an auction or something.
 Hoboing was a way of doing that and not make a dent on my budget.
 The clown had been a jolly companion until I asked him what